Puppies Puppies: Work

-The artist is known for working in a wide range of media and materials, including blood, The Lord of the Rings and Harry Potter fan art, crab carapaces, Swiffers and Minions paraphernalia. her 2015 exhibition HorseshoeCrabs HorseshoeCrabs at the Freddy Gallery, Baltimore displayed various artistic interpretations of the horseshoe crab, an arthropod whose blood is often drained for use in pharmaceutical manufacturing.
+The artist is known for working in a wide range of media and materials, including blood, The Lord of the Rings and Harry Potter fan art, crab carapaces, Swiffers and Minions paraphernalia, many of these earlier works shown at Sam Lipp's and Luis Miguel Bendaña's Tribeca gallery, Queer Thoughts. her 2015 exhibition HorseshoeCrabs HorseshoeCrabs at the Freddy Gallery, Baltimore displayed various artistic interpretations of the horseshoe crab, an arthropod whose blood is often drained for use in pharmaceutical manufacturing.

 In 2016 she participated in the Berlin Biennale, presenting a new video each day of the biennale.

 The following year, her work Liberté (Liberty) was included in the Whitney Biennial.
 The piece involved a performer wearing a green gown along with a crown standing on an outdoor terrace of the Whitney Museum; simultaneously, the Whitney's gift shop sold $5 liberty crowns to visitors.
 The work is the only piece of performance art in the Whitney permanent collection.

 In 2019, Interview Magazine published a conversation between Laura Albert and Puppies Puppies, where the artist publicly revealed her identity for the first time, coming out as a "Latinx transgender woman."
-Her 2019 solo show at Remai Modern in Saskatoon, Saskatchewan engaged blood as a subject.
+Her 2019 solo show at Remai Modern in Saskatoon, Saskatchewan, engaged blood as a subject.
 The exhibition displayed a bag of the artist's own blood, as well as providing on-site HIV testing and blood donation services to visitors.
 Her work focuses on frequent collaboration, especially with other queer and trans artists such as Bri Williams and Elliot Reed.

 Kuriki Olivo routinely attends the Stonewall Protests.
 Organized by Qween Jean and Joela Rivera, who hold weekly demonstrations for the past since the wake of the murder of George Floyd, the protests include groups like Riders4Rights and Musicians United NYC.